holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.1 Attendance

 For regular Tactical Meetings convened by a Circle's Secretary, all of the Circle's Roles are invited unless a Policy says otherwise.
 For other Tactical Meetings, the Partner convening the meeting must specify the Roles invited to that meeting.
-All Partners serving as Role Leads of those Roles are then invited to attend and represent those Roles, unless the convener narrows the invite to include only a subset of Role Leads for a Role.
+All Partners serving as Role Leads of those Roles are then invited to attend and represent those Roles, unless the convener narrows the invitation to include only a subset of Role Leads for a Role.

 ### 3.2 Meeting Process